gravitational/teleport/docs/4.2/enterprise/ssh_rbac.md

     # note that you can refer to a SAML/OIDC trait via the "external" property bag,
     # this allows you to specify Kubernetes group membership in an identity manager:
     kubernetes_groups: ["system:masters", "{{external.trait_name}}"]]
+    # Teleport 4.2 allows users to request another role.
+    request:
+      # In this example, the user can request a role called 'example-dba'
+      roles: ['example-dba']

     # list of node labels a user will be allowed to connect to:
     node_labels: